elasticdev/featured/stacks/_ed_configs/react_to_cloudfront/_documentation/README.md

-# Deployiing Go application with lambda on AWS
+# Deploying React to cloudfront